DeepIntoStreams/Evaluation-of-Time-Series-Generative-Models/README.md

 - Discriminative score [2]: to train a classifier to distinguish whether the sample is from the true distribution or synthetic distribution.
 The smaller the discriminative score, the better generator.
 - Predictive score [2]: train a sequence-to-sequence model to predict the latter part of a time series given the first part, using generated data, then evaluate the true data.
 Smaller losses, meaning the ability to predict, are better.

 We also provide a code pipeline that provides the implementation of well-known generative models, their corresponding training procedure, and model assessment using the evaluation test metrics described before.
-Also, we provide several datasets as examples to demonstrate how to utilize the pipeline.
+Furthermore, we provide several datasets as examples to demonstrate how to utilize the pipeline.
 See the figure below for the workflow of our pipeline:

 ![Code pipeline](Pipeline.png)